EnergyMashupLab/NIST-CTS-Agents/docs/logging.md

 Logging
 ====================

+Please note that Log4j 2 functions are included through the Spring Boot Starter for Log4j 2, *spring-boot-starter-log4j2*.
+This project will continue using that version until we need to update either Log4j 2 or Spring Boot.

-The Apache Log4j2 2.11.2 library is used for logging.
+The Apache Log4j 2 2.11.2 library is used for logging.
 This version was published February 2019, and is available in the [Maven Central Repository](https://search.maven.org/) in [log4j-core 2.11.2](https://mvnrepository.com/artifact/org.apache.logging.log4j/log4j-core/2.11.2) and [log4j-api 2.11.2](https://mvnrepository.com/artifact/org.apache.logging.log4j/log4j-api/2.11.2).

-(The 2.11.2 version appears to no longer be available from [logging.apache.org](https://logging.apache.org/log4j/2.0/download.html).)

-Please note that Log4j2 functions are included through the Spring Boot Starter for Log4j2, *spring-boot-starter-log4j2*.
-This project will continue using that version until we need to update either Log4j2 or Spring Boot.
+The base library is available at the [Apache Log4j 2 archives](https://archive.apache.org/dist/logging/log4j/2.11.2/)

-In the NIST-CTS-Agents repository, the configuration file is in /dev/src/main/resources/log4j2.xml
+In the NIST-CTS-Agents repository, the configuration file is in */dev/src/main/resources/log4j2.xml*.

-Logs are stored on your local system in the dev/logs folder.
+Logs are stored on your local system in the *dev/logs* folder.
-Ledgers are stored on your local system in the dev/ledger folder.
+Ledgers are stored on your local system in the *dev/ledger* folder.
 Ledgers (see the [project README](../README.md)) contain committed transactions, and may be used to build an actor's position.

 ## Logging Levels
-Log4j supports conventional and standard logging levels as well as custom levels.
+Log4j 2 supports conventional and standard logging levels as well as custom levels.
 The standard levels are, from most specific to least specific (and lowest IntLevel to highest) is

 *    OFF (most specific, no logging)
 *    FATAL (most specific, little data)